 Functions: Hours, minutes, seconds, chronograph, date, slide rule

 Power reserve: 70 hours

-Case material: Stainless steel, polished and satin-finished
+Case: Stainless steel, polished and satin-finished

 Bezel shape: Round